marcoonroad/hieroglyphs/README.md

 | Some signature -> assert (Hg.verify ~pub ~msg ~signature)
 ```

-A blacklist of revoked Private Key unique IDs is maintained at the directory
+A blacklist of revoked Private Key unique & deterministic IDs is maintained at
-`$HOME/.hieroglyphs/state/blacklist`.
-It's used to preserve the one-time
+the directory `$HOME/.hieroglyphs/state/blacklist`.
+It's used to preserve the
-signing invariant.
+one-time signing invariant.
 You can inspect the additional bare Git repository
 provided by the Irmin library at `$HOME/.hieroglyphs/state`.
 If you don't like
 to pollute your home directory with configuration noise / garbage, you may
 override that with the environment variable `$HIEROGLYPHS_ROOT`.
 For instance,